 Preparing future voters during tax season

-Voting is habit forming.
-Research tells us that those who vote in the first election in which they are eligible are likely to become lifelong voters.
-Teachers can help to prepare students (or future electors) by introducing simple, practical ways to participate.
+Voting is a learned habit.
+Research tells us that those who vote in the first election in which they are eligible to are likely to become lifelong voters.
+Teachers can help their students become future electors by showing them simple ways to participate in elections.

 Read more about youth voting trends in Canada.